nayyyhaa/triangle-o-thon/README.md

 # Know-your-triangles

-- This is Vanilla Js project to teach you all about the world.
+- This is Vanilla Js project to teach you all about the world of Triangles.

 ## Features: